melange-re/melange-re.github.io/docs/build-system.md

 ```

 <div class="text-reasonml">
-As we will be using Reason syntax, let’s install the `reason` package too:
+As we will be using Reason syntax, let’s install the <code>reason</code> package too:

 ```bash
 opam install reason